fratajcz/speos/docs/source/configuration.rst

                     nn.ReLU()
                     )

-Be aware that for now, all classes imported and created this way have to originate in `pyg_nn <https://pytorch-geometric.readthedocs.io/en/latest/modules/nn.html#convolutional-layers>`_ or (PyTorch) nn `pyg_nn <https://pytorch.org/docs/1.8.1/nn.html>`.
+Be aware that for now, all classes imported and created this way have to originate in `pyg_nn <https://pytorch-geometric.readthedocs.io/en/latest/modules/nn.html#convolutional-layers>`_ or (PyTorch) `nn <https://pytorch.org/docs/1.8.1/nn.html>`_.
-If you would like to use other classes which can not be imported from these two sources, make sure to send us a feature request via `GitHub Issues <https://github.com/fratajcz/speos/issues>`.
+If you would like to use other classes which can not be imported from these two sources, make sure to send us a feature request via `GitHub Issues <https://github.com/fratajcz/speos/issues>`_.

 Advanced
 ~~~~~~~~